burger

 3. Click on the email address concerned in the table that appears.

-4. There are two ways to modify the permissions of an email address:
+4. There are several ways to modify the permissions of an email address:

 2. Select ✎ Modify rights: